-Trump Demands Full House Vote On Impeachment Before Complying With Lawmakers
+Trump Challenges House On Impeachment Vote.
+Pelosi: No Requirement For That

-President Trump demanded on Friday that the full House must vote on Democrats' impeachment inquiry, arguing that he needn't further comply with its requests until it does.
+"We may decide to do it but it has nothing to do with the president saying what he's saying," she told reporters including Robert Jimison of Georgia Public Broadcasting.

-Trump told reporters at the White House that he's sending a letter to that effect to House Speaker Nancy Pelosi, D-Calif.
-He suggested his accommodation of congressional requests from this point forward might depend on her response.
+Trump suggested to reporters at the White House earlier in the day that his administration's willingness to accommodate congressional requests for testimony or documents could depend on a full vote.

-"The lawyers say they've never seen anything so unfair," Trump said.
-"The lawyers say they've never seen anything so unjust."
+"The lawyers think they've never seen anything so unfair," Trump said.
+"They've never seen anything so unjust.
+I've been president now for almost three years, and I've been going through this for almost three years.
+It's almost become, like, a part of my day."

-The White House contends that for impeachment to be legitimate, all members in the chambers must have a chance to support or oppose it.
+The White House's letter is expected to contend that for impeachment to be legitimate, all members in the chambers must have a chance to support or oppose it.
+Its supporters have been making that case for some time already.

-So far, although Pelosi has declared that an "impeachment inquiry" is underway, the full House has not yet voted to launch one.
+Pelosi said on Friday that Democrats are "very comfortable" with where they are on the impeachment matter.

-The House does not need a vote in order for lawmakers to conduct an impeachment investigation, but a vote could give Republicans more power in the Democratic-led inquiry.
+The House's rules do not mandate a vote for lawmakers to conduct an impeachment investigation, but a vote could give Republicans more power in the Democratic-led inquiry.

-It would also force lawmakers on both parties to go on the record for or against the inquiry.
-While Republicans so far oppose the impeachment investigation, several GOP lawmakers have said the allegations are worthy of an investigation and they could also face a tough choice if put to a vote by the full House.
+It would also force lawmakers in both parties to go on the record for or against the inquiry as headlines fly thick and fast about the Ukraine affair.

+While Republicans so far oppose the impeachment investigation, some GOP lawmakers have said the Ukraine allegations are worthy of an investigation and they could also face a tough choice if put to a vote by the full House.
 Some moderate Democrats have yet to take a position.

-Trump was also asked Friday whether he'd go along with the prospect of Democrats' subpoenas for documents or other materials as they look into the Ukraine affair.

 When does impeachment become impeachment